sparkflows/sparkflows-docs/docs/security/user-group-roles-permissions.rst

 Users
 -----

 Fire Insights supports multiple users.
-Each user belongs
+Each user can belong to multiple groups, and also have multiple Roles.

 Permissions
 -----------